TooManyBees/texty-fun-time/README.md

 ![My karaoke playlist was on when I wrote this](itsguyslikeyoumickey.png)

 TextFunTime places letters where there is the least opacity on the canvas, so passing a canvas that already contains opaque (or partially opaque) pixels can create unexpected results.

+`color` can be any [color string](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value), gradient, or pattern that works with the canvas context's `fillStyle` property.

 `sizing` can be one of `"random"`, `"linear"`, and `"logarithmic"`, which determines how subsequent letters are scaled down in size.